danijelcamdzic/secure-distributed-password-storage/README.md

 git clone --recursive https://github.com/danijelcamdzic/secure-distributed-password-storage.git
 ```

-Now, let's set up the environment for the software access node and the hardware nodes.
+Now, let's set up the environment for the software node and the hardware nodes.

-## Software Access Node
+## software node

-To set up the software access node, we'll need to install the Paho MQTT C++ library, OpenSSL, and CMake.
+To set up the software node, we'll need to install the Paho MQTT C++ library, OpenSSL, and CMake.
 Follow the instructions below:

 ### Install Paho MQTT C++ library